SonarSource/sonar-scanner-gradle/README.md

 ### Using the plugin directly in a project (no need to build/install it in advance)
-A composite build can be used to substitute plugins by an included build.
+A composite build can be used to substitute plugins with an included build.

 In the target project, apply the `sonarqube` plugin:
 ```